 Submitting bird sightings

-We encourage all SAMDB region birders to use the national Birdlife Bird Conservation portal.
+Birders can submit sightings and surveys to the national Birdlife Bird Conservation portal, Birdata.
 This is Australia’s leading resource for the collection and storage of bird distribution data.
 You can use this website to browse distribution data for bird species across Australia, as well as store and share your own bird sightings.
 Distribution data for ‘sensitive species’ are protected and not shared publicly.

 Community bird watching programs